OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ```
 #### Indexed Grain Implementation Requirements
 Using the SportsTeamGrain example above, there are a few things the grain implementation must do for indexing to work properly.
-##### Wrap the `TGrainState`
-Indexing stores some information along with the grain state.
-For non-fault-tolerant indexing, this is done by wrapping `TGrainState` with `IndexableGrainStateWrapper`, whose additional state simply indicates whether the state object has had its non-reference properties initialized to their specified NullValues.
-If this has not been done, it means the grain was not read from persistent storage, so the `IIndexedState` implementation will assign the NullValues specified for all `TProperties` used by indexable interfaces of that Grain.

-Fault-tolerant indexing defines `FaultTolerantIndexableGrainStateWrapper`, a subclass of `IndexableGrainStateWrapper` that also stores the in-flight workflow IDs for that Grain.

-This example illustrates using a utility property, TeamState, to obtain the unwrapped `TGrainState` instance.
 ##### Register the Storage Provider
 The above example defines a name for the Storage Provider that will be used for the grain.
 A Storage Provider with this name must be registered during Silo startup.
 ##### Implement the Indexed Interface `TProperties` Accessors
-As shown above, the grain must implement the property setting in its Task-based property wrappers.
-As with all Orleans Grains, its methods must be Task-based as part of the remoting system.
+As shown above, the grain may implement property setting by supplying Task-based property wrappers.
+As with all Orleans Grains, such methods must be Task-based as part of the remoting system.
 The grain simply implements an interface method call as a property get or set on its contained `TGrainState` instrance.
-See the actual code files for the implementation of the SetProperty() private method.
+See the actual code files for the implementation of a SetProperty() private method.

+These per-property getters and setters are usually just a convenience for the application; the implementations are usually just a wrapper around `PerformRead` or `PerformUpdate`, as described in [Access To The Grain State](#access-to-the-grain-state).

 Again, notice that there is no `TProperties` instantiated; the index interface implementations operate on the `TGrainState` instance.
 The IIndexedState creates ephemeral `TProperties` instances as part of its index-writing operation.
-##### Implement Required Overrides of Grain Methods
-As shown  above, because indexed Grains no longer inherit from a `Grain` subclass, an indexed Grain must implement overrides of the following methods, which simply redirect to the matching implementation method of the `indexedState`:
-- `Grain` methods: `OnActivateAsync()` and `OnDeactivateAsync`.
-These must add the grain to and remove it from the list of active indexes.
+##### Implement Calls To `PerformRead` and `PerformUpdate`
-- The grain must also provide a method on one or more interfaces that allows a consumer of that grain to tell it to save its state (and that of any modified index entries).
-For example, the grain might implement a `SaveAsync()` method.
-In its simplest form this method is simply a redirector to `IIndexWriter<TGrainState>.WriteAsync()`, and it may do other operations as well.
+Writing the grain state can be done on a per-property basis (where each property-set writes the state to storage), or the grain may provide a method on one or more interfaces that allows a consumer of that grain to tell it explicitly to save its state (including any modified index entries).
+As illustrated here, the grain might implement its own `WriteStateAsync()` method (again, this is totally separate from `Grain<TGrainState>.WriteStateAsync`).
+In its simplest form this method is simply a redirector to `IIndexWriter<TGrainState>.PerformUpdate()`, and it may do other operations as well, either inside or outside the lambda passed to `PerformUpdate`.

-- Optionally, the grain may provide a method on one or more interfaces that allows a consumer of that grain to tell it to re-read its state from persistent storage.
-In its simplest form, this method is simply a redirector to `IIndexWriter<TGrainState>.ReadAsync()`, and it may do other operations as well.
-Because the `IIndexWriter<TGrainState>.State` instance provides the backing storage for the grain's indexed properties, calling `IIndexWriter<TGrainState>.ReadAsync()` discards any non-persisted changes to the indexed properties as well as to the non-indexed state.
+Reading the grain state can be done on a per-property basis (where each property-get reads the state from storage), or the grain may provide a method on one or more interfaces that allows a consumer of that grain to tell it explicitly to re-read its state.
+As illustrated here, the grain might implement its own `ReadStateAsync()` method (again, this is totally separate from `Grain<TGrainState>.ReadStateAsync`).
+In its simplest form, this method is simply a redirector to `IIndexWriter<TGrainState>PerformRead()`, and it may do other operations as well.
+Because `IIndexWriter<TGrainState>.PerformRead()` reloads the backing storage for the grain's indexed properties, it discards any non-persisted changes to the indexed properties as well as to the non-indexed state.

 ##### Implement IIndexableGrain Methods
 The `IIndexableGrain` methods `GetActiveWorkflowIdsSet()` and `RemoveFromActiveWorkflowIds()` are necessary for the fault-tolerant internal implementation to communicate back to the grain to retrieve and update the set of in-flight workflows.
 As shown above, these simply redirect to the matching implementation method of the `indexedState`.
+(In the future, Indexing should provide [Default IIndexableGrain implementations](#default-iindexablegrain-implementations) for these.)
 ### Querying Indexes
 Querying is done by LINQ:
 ```c#